• Skip to primary navigation

 • Preheat the oven to 350°F.

 • Make the crust.
-Grind the pecans in a food processor with the blade attachment -- do not over mix or it will become pecan butter.
+Blend the pecans in a food processor with the blade attachment -- do not over mix or it will become pecan butter.
 You can also use a knife to finely chop the nuts.
 Add the ground pecans to a medium-sized mixing bowl and stir in the sugar and melted butter.
 Pour the pecan mixture into a 10-inch pie plate.
 Gently use your hands to press it evenly onto the bottom and sides.

 • Bake crust.
 Bake the crust in the preheated 350°F oven for about 20 minutes.
 It will have "fallen" a bit.
 Use the back of a large metal spoon to gently press on the crust so the side rise back up a bit.
 (You may have to do this a couple of times as it cools.)
 Do not turn the oven off.
 Set aside to cool to room temperature.